rlberry-py/rlberry/docs/basics/quick_start.rst

 In this guide we will cover the basics of setting up an environment and creating an agent.
 We will also discuss one if the main features of rlberry: the :class:`~rlberry.manager.agent_manager.AgentManager`.
-It allows to quickly, yet rigorously, evaluate and compare learning algorithms.
+It allows to quickly, yet rigorously, evaluate and compare RL algorithms.

 Libraries
 ---------